madhvendrasingh007/JS-chai-aur-code/04_control_flow/truthy.md

-# avaScript: Truthy & Falsy, Nullish Coalescing, and Conditional Operators
+# JavaScript: Truthy & Falsy, Nullish Coalescing, and Conditional Operators

 This section covers important JavaScript fundamentals including truthy/falsy values, nullish coalescing, ternary operator usage, and how to check for empty values in objects/arrays.